hash function selection for cybergraph particles

 Search: HNSW/IVF indices over embedding cyberlinks

 Key principle: Similarity is a cyberlink, not a CID property.
 Different neurons may map the same content to different similarity coordinates because similarity is subjective and context-dependent.
-The base layer stays clean — pure cryptographic identity, no bloat.
+The base layer stays clean — pure cryptographic proof of identity, no bloat.

 Homomorphic property of Layer 1: LtHash over 𝔽ₚ provides: